 While chancellor at IU East, Paydar led strategic planning and a campus transformation that resulted in an 87 percent enrollment increase, an improved first-year retention rate and a significant increase in graduation rates.
 Through his leadership, the campus envisioned and implemented online education offerings that placed the campus at the forefront of such activity at IU.
 He also worked with community stakeholders and the campus to enhance university facilities, refresh campus image and fundraising, and improve faculty and staff morale and campus pride.

 As IUPUI executive vice chancellor, Paydar led the IUPUI campus in a comprehensive and inclusive strategic planning process that engaged more than 250 individuals at IUPUI, launched 12 task forces, and resulted in 10 strategic goals for the campus.
-He has also led the campus through its transition to implementing the strategic plan, including enhancements to undergraduate education and other developments that will help IUPUI fulfill its new vision, help the campus achieve greater success and distinction, and contribute to economic development in the state.
+He also led the campus through its transition to implementing the strategic plan, including enhancements to undergraduate education and other developments that will help IUPUI fulfill its new vision, help the campus achieve greater success and distinction, and contribute to economic development in the state.

 Nasser Paydar is a graduate of Syracuse University with a Ph.D. from the Department of Mechanical and Aerospace Engineering.
 He has extensive publications in scientific journals in the area of solid mechanics with applications in electronic packaging and biomechanics.
 Nasser Paydar has been principal and co-principal investigator of research grants from National Institutes of Health, Cummins Electronics, Carrier Electronics, Delco Electronics Corporations, Rockwell International, DePuy Inc., US Army, and U.S. Naval Air Warfare Center.